 - Upload the archive of Configuration Package in the suggested field;

 - Wait for the Configuration Package details preview, depending on a package size the upload may take a while.
-If the Setup Directives differ from the default values the system informs that the package installation may cause the system downtime.
-Confirm the warning message and proceed:

 - Click Start Installation.
 The Installation Progress view shows more details about the current installation processing stage and occurring errors.

 - Click Finish to complete the package installation.